maximilien/knfun/README.md

 ### Twitter

-Once you have access to the Twitter API, you will have four different keys (as strings).
+Once you have access to the [Twitter API](https://developer.twitter.com/en/docs), you will have four different keys (as strings).
 They are:

-1. Twitter API key - TWITTER_API_KEY
+1. Twitter API Key - TWITTER_API_KEY
-2. Twitter API secret key - TWITTER_API_SECRET_KEY
+2. Twitter API Secret Key - TWITTER_API_SECRET_KEY
 3. Twitter Access Token - TWITTER_ACCESS_TOKEN
-4. Twitter Access Token secret - TWITTER_ACCESS_TOKEN_SECRET
+4. Twitter Access Token Secret - TWITTER_ACCESS_TOKEN_SECRET

 To set these on your shell, do the following replacing the content in `<>` with your key value